lkosson/reportviewercore/README.md

 Project `Microsoft.ReportViewer.WinForms` is mostly one-to-one recompilation of original ReportViewer for WinForms.
 Project `Microsoft.ReportViewer.NETCore` is heavilly stripped down version suitable for web applications, web services and batch processing.

 # Binary package
 A precompiled package is available as `ReportViewerCore.NETCore` and `ReportViewerCore.WinForms` at nuget.org: [ReportViewerCore.NETCore](https://www.nuget.org/packages/ReportViewerCore.NETCore/), [ReportViewerCore.WinForms](https://www.nuget.org/packages/ReportViewerCore.WinForms/).
 Legal aspects of redistributing binary package are uncertain.
 Feel free to compile this project on your own.
-You'll need Visual Studio 2019 (Community version will do) and .NET Core SDK 3.1.
+You'll need Visual Studio 2022 (Community version will do) and .NET 6 SDK.
 Reference either `Microsoft.ReportViewer.NETCore.dll` or `Microsoft.ReportViewer.WinForms.dll` in your solution.

 # License
 Reporting Services is a free Microsoft product.
 While decompiling and modifying it for compatibility reasons is legal in my local jurisdiction, redistributing modified version most likely is not.
 Use at your own risk.